 And don’t forget to stop by the food court and grab lunch on your way out, unless you totally filled up on the free samples!
 They have a hot dog and soda deal that is pretty tasty!

 What do you love to buy at Costco?

-I asked my friends on facebook and here were some of their favorite items.
-Share yours in the comments below!
+I asked my friends on facebook and these were some of their favorite items.
+Share your favorite products and Costco tips in the comments below!

 - Hot Dog & Soda for $1.50